Wadden Sea

 The Wadden Sea is a shallow body of water with tidal flats and wetlands, rich in biological diversity

-The area is typified by extensive tidal mud flats, deeper tidal creeks and the transitional zones between the sea, the freshwater environment and the surrounding (is)lands.
-Its coastal wetlands are considered one of the most important areas for migratory birds in the world, with an average of 10-12 million passing through it each year.
+The area is typified by extensive tidal mud flats, deeper tidal creeks, and transitional zones between the sea, the freshwater environment, and the surrounding (is)lands.
+Its coastal wetlands are considered one of the most important areas for migratory birds in the world, with an average of 10-12 million passing through them each year.

 Map of Wadden Sea